sstephenson/brochure/README.md

 ## Layouts

-There are two ways you can handle layouts with brochure.
+There are three ways you can handle layouts with brochure.
 First is the
 traditional:

     <%= render 'shared/header', :title => 'Products' %>